2012 Ryder Cup: Course

 As part of its 2012 preparations, Medinah commissioned a $1.5 million greens renovation project on their Course No. 3, led by golf course architect Rees Jones.
 The project included a dramatic redesign of the 15th hole.

 The redesigned 15th offers players with a 'risk-reward' opportunity with a driveable par-four by reducing its length by 100 yards and adding a two-acre lake that borders the right side of the fairway and green.
 The forward tee allows the hole to be set up as short as 280 yards.
-The original tee area of 392 yards from the championship tees will be preserved to provide the club with flexibility in course set-up.
+The original tee area of 392 yards from the championship tees was preserved to provide the club with flexibility in course set-up.

 Jones, who has overseen all architectural design aspects of Medinah's three golf courses since 2000, moved the 15th green to the left (south), which made way for the creation of a new back tee for the 16th hole.
 The tree-lined par-four now measures 15 yards longer – playing approximately 470 yards from the championship tees.

 The major greens renovation took place on eleven of Course No. 3's original 18 greens and its main putting green, which was rebuilt to USGA specifications.
 Course No. 3's other six greens were re-grassed and the 15th green rebuilt.

 Medinah's Course No. 3 has hosted multiple major championships.
 The U.S. Open has been held at the course three times: 1949 (won by Cary Middlecoff), 1975 (Lou Graham), and 1990 (Hale Irwin).
 Tiger Woods has won both PGA Championships held at the course (1999 and 2006).
 Gary Player won the U.S. Senior Open in 1988.

 Before the 2012 Ryder Cup, Europe players Lee Westwood and Sergio García criticised the course, particularly for its lack of rough, trees and other hazards.
 García said: "There's not a lot of thinking when you get on the tee.
 You can pretty much hit it nice and hard and, even if you miss, pretty much every time you'll have a shot."

 The course measures 7657 yd off the 'gold' tees.